GLOBAL MARKETS-Shares, crude oil rise in wake of U.S. data

 "Markets are struggling to find direction due to the confusing position taken by authorities in relation to Cyprus, although they're continuing to react to positive data from the United States," said Henk Potts, market strategist at Barclays.

-Brent crude futures swung between gains and losses, before settling higher, while U.S. crude pushed higher on supportive economic data.
+Brent crude futures swung between gains and losses, while U.S. crude pushed higher on supportive economic data.

 "Solid housing data showing rising home prices pointed to a U.S. economy that continues to rebound, helping boost U.S. crude," said John Kilduff, partner at Again Capital LLC in New York.

-Political uncertainty in Italy and the divergence of the weak European economy compared with the recovery in the United States, along with concerns over any fallout from Cyprus' crisis, may limit the single currency's upside.
+Political uncertainty in Italy and a diverging economic backdrop with the U.S., along with concerns over any fallout from Cyprus' crisis, may limit the single currency's upside, with a bleak outlook in the euro zone starkly contrasting with an improving U.S. landscape.

 * 22Nd Century Group files 2016 annual report and announces conference call to provide business update